-There are over 13,000 bikes on the campus on a normal weekday, and Stanford is the only university awarded three Platinum Bicycle Friendly University designations in a row (2011-2015, 2015-2019 and 2019-2023).
-Freshmen may not bring cars to campus, but the free Marguerite shuttle includes 58 buses in an 18-route system, including 41 electric buses.
-In 2020, Stanford offered free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton express and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (34 vehicles at 24 locations); special pricing with the Scoop carpool app; one-on-one commute consultations; a virtual parking permit system; and commute planning. transportation.stanford.edu features roughly\
+There are over 13,000 bikes on the campus on a normal weekday, and Stanford is the only university awarded three consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019 and 2019-2023).
+Frosh may not bring cars to campus, but the free Marguerite shuttle includes 49 buses in an 18-route system, including 41 electric buses.
+Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (over 70 vehicles at 30 locations); one-on-one commute consultations; a virtual parking permit system; and commute planning. transportation.stanford.edu features roughly\